Discover & Go is a terrific program to get FREE museum day passes.

 The only catch is that you can’t just show up.
 Like borrowing a library book, the pass you want may not be up for lending when you’re ready to go.
 Here are the steps:

-Pro tip: Set an alarm to grab the passes for the hot locations like Cal Academy of Sciences.
+Pro tip: Set an alarm to grab the passes for the hot locations.

-Some of the places we have successfully used Discover & Go free passes include the California Academy of Sciences, the Exploratorium, the Lawrence Hall of Science, the Botanical Garden at UC Berkeley, the Bay Area Discovery Museum in Sausalito, and the Pacific Pinball Museum and USS Hornet Museum in Alameda.
-You can also get a free day pass to the Oakland Zoo, Oakland Museum of California, Children's Creativity Museum, Conservatory of Flowers, Lindsay Wildlife Experience, and so many more!
+Some of the places we have successfully used Discover & Go free passes include, the Bay Area Discovery Museum in Sausalito, the Pacific Pinball Museum, the Botanical Garden at UC Berkeley, Filoli Gardens in Woodside, and USS Hornet Museum in Alameda.
+You can also get a free day pass to the Oakland Museum of California, Children’s Creativity Museum, Conservatory of Flowers, Lindsay Wildlife Experience, and so many more!

 A couple of important caveats: